-Firabase is a light version of Google Cloud.
+Firebase is a light version of Google Cloud.
 You get essential cloud functionalities for app developers well packed and served through web based admin panel, CLI and specific lang packages.
-In most projects I prefer to work with Firebase rather that AWS.
+In most projects I prefer to work with Firebase rather than AWS.
 The reason is simplicity.
 Working with full cloud potential that is offered by AWS, Google Cloud or Azure is rarely needed for most app developers.
-That's why Google wisely gets what you need in the most scenarios and offers it in firebase.
+That's why Google wisely gets what you need in most scenarios and offers it in firebase.
 If you find that you need more cloud solutions that are not included in firebase just get them from Google Cloud as these two are connected, it's simple as that.

-What has firebase to offer app developers?
+What does firebase have to offer app developers?

-- Authenticaton system
+- Authentication system

 - NoSQL database